weewx/weewx/docs_src/custom/cheetah.md

 1. Summary by Month (line 9).
 The skin uses `SummaryByMonth` to produce NOAA summaries, one for each month, as a simple text file.
 2. Summary by Year (line 15).
 The skin uses `SummaryByYear` to produce NOAA summaries, one for each year, as a simple text file.
-3. Summary "To Date" (line 21).
+3. Section "To Date" (line 21).
 The skin produces an HTML `index.html` page, as well as HTML files for detailed statistics, telemetry, and celestial information.
 It also includes a master page (`tabular.html`) in which NOAA information is displayed.
 All these files are HTML.

 Because the option